Skip to content

 AI Integration (MCP)

-!!! warning "Experimental" AI integration is experimental.
+AI integration is experimental.
 Tool support and behaviour vary across models and clients.
 Results are not guaranteed — always review what the AI creates or modifies.

-RemoteX includes an MCP (Model Context Protocol) server.
+Commandeck includes an MCP (Model Context Protocol) server.
 Once configured, your AI assistant can read and manage your buttons directly — no copy-pasting, no explaining your setup.

 "Add a button called 'Restart Nginx' that runs sudo systemctl restart nginx in the Server category"